boku-ilen/geodot-plugin/README.md

 # Developing

 We recommend VSCodium for developing.
-For on-the-fly code completion, error reporting, etc., install the `clangd` extension and run `scons platform=linux --compiledb=` once in order to generate the required compilation database.
+For on-the-fly code completion, error reporting, etc., install the `clangd` extension in VSCodium and run `scons compiledb=yes` in order to generate the required compilation database.

 # Project structure